gatsbyjs/gatsby/integration-tests/local-plugins/README.md

 ## Validating Plugin Options

-The test suite includes tests to validate that the local plugins are loaded and that they have run the `pluginOptionsSchema` routine by dropping a file into the build folder.
+The tests will verify local plugin options schema validation by dropping a file into the build folder with a flag that flips if the `pluginOptionsSchema` export is invoked.